Do you know the difference in your eggs? Do you know what the difference in egg shell color means or how to store fresh eggs in your home?

-Knowing the difference in the eggs you buy can be confusing.
+Knowing the difference in the eggs and egg shell color you buy can be confusing.

 First off, there is no difference in the nutritional value of the egg as it appears on the outside.
 Egg shells can be brown, white, blue, olive green, even pink.
 Some unscrupulous people at farmer’s markets will sell the different colored eggs at a higher price, claiming them to have less cholesterol, or higher nutritional value, but this is not true.

-What color shell the egg has is solely dependent on the chicken breed.
+The egg shell color is solely dependent on the chicken breed.

 If the chicken has red earlobes,the eggs will be brown.
 If they are white, the eggs will be white.
 Easer Egger and Olive Egger chickens may have red earlobes, but their eggs range in color from light green to a deep olive color.
 Egyptian Fayoumis have brown earlobes, but their eggs are almost a light pink.
 Amerucana chickens lay eggs with a blue shell.
 Copper Marans have a shell that is nearly chocolatey brown in color.

-You will need to keep the nesting boxes clean, and train the birds to not sleep in there.
+To keep your eggs clean, you will need to keep the nesting boxes clean, and train the birds to not sleep in there.
 They can easily fill a box with droppings in a couple of nights, and the eggs will be covered with them.
-What we did was take a big piece of cardboard and cover the boxes at night when the chickens were going to roost.
-After an hour or so, we would take the cardboard down so that the boxes were available to them in the morning.
-Eggs came out much cleaner for us, and we didn’t need to wash them nearly so often.
+Take a big piece of cardboard and cover the boxes at night when the chickens were going to roost.
+After an hour or so, take the cardboard down so that the nesting boxes were available to them in the morning.
+Eggs came out much cleaner and you won’t need to wash them nearly so often.

 When a chicken lays an egg, there is a coating that dries quickly on there that seals and protects the egg from bacteria entering.
 This is called the “bloom”.
 When you wash the egg, you can remove that coating, leaving it open for bacteria to enter, which is why people refrigerate their eggs.